 4 ways to satisfy the subscriber

 An Internet provider is only successful when it is loved by the subscribers.
-This affects the quantity, flow of the subscribers, connection to expensive price schedules and purchase of additional options.
-But the subscribers’ love has to be both earned by providing them with high-quality and diverse services at competitive price, and maintained – through QoS (Quality of Service) and QoE (Quality of Experience).
+This affects the quantity, flow of the subscribers, connection to expensive price schedules, and purchase of additional options.
+But the subscribers’ love has to be both earned by providing them with high-quality and diverse services at a competitive price, and maintained – through QoS (Quality of Service) and QoE (Quality of Experience).
 DPI platform allows controlling traffic by the specified rules, which allows keeping the level of quality regardless of load and bandwidth.
 However, it is the collected statistic information and real-time control that help to define these parameters.

 What we monitor and what data we collect:

 - protocols and apps used by the subscriber;